 “Success occurs when opportunity meets preparation” – Zig Ziglar

-Every now and then, Lasso customers reach out to me and ask how to increase their organic traffic.
+Now and then, Lasso customers reach out to me and ask how to increase their organic traffic.

 So, my first response is always this question: